 Behavior Definitions/Descriptions 1st Offense 2nd Incident and Beyond Assault: Assault as defined in section ARS 13-1203 is, intentionally, knowingly, or recklessly causing physical injury to another person or intentionally placing another person in reasonable apprehension of imminent physical injury, or 5-7 days OSS.
 Possible criminal charges.
 7-9 days OSS/Possible recommendation for Long-Term Suspension depending on the severity.
-Possible criminal charges. knowingly touching another person with intent to injure, insult, or provoke such a person.
+Possible criminal charges. knowingly touching another person with intent to injure, insult, or

-\\Aggravated Assault
+Aggravated Assault

 Behavior Definitions/Descriptions 1st Offense 2nd Incident and Beyond Aggravated Assault: Aggravated Assault is assault, as defined in section ARS 13-1203, under any of the following circumstances: 1.
 If the person causes serious physical injury to another.
 2. If the person uses a deadly weapon or dangerous instrument.
 3. If the person commits the assault by any means of force that causes temporary but substantial disfigurement, temporary but substantial loss of impairment of any body organ or part or a fracture of any body part.
 4. If the person commits the assault while the victim is bound or otherwise physically restrained or while the victim's capacity to resist is substantially impaired.
 5. If the person commits the assault after entering the private home of another with the intent to commit the assault.
-6. If the person is eighteen years of age or older and commits the assault on a minor under fifteen years of age.
-7. If the person commits the assault knowing or having reason to know that the victim qualifies as any of the individuals listed in ARS 13-1204(A)(8).
-8. If the person is in violation of an order of protection issued against the person pursuant to ARS 13- 3602 or ARS 13-3624.
-9 days OSS & Recommendation for Long- term Suspension and probable criminal charges.
+6. If the person is eighteen years of age or older and commits the assault knowing or having reason to know that the victim qualifies as any of the individuals listed in ARS 13-1204(A)(8).
+8. If the person commits the assault and the person is in violation of an order of protection issued against the person pursuant to ARS 13-3602 or ARS 13-3624.
+9 days OSS & Recommendation for Long-term Suspension and probable criminal charges.
 Expulsion